Contract Transition FAQ | Sourceworx

 Will my salary or benefits change as a result of this transition?

-The aim is to ensure that this transition is fair and that no employee is left worse off.
-Your remuneration will be discussed during your one-on-one session.
+Employees may discuss their remuneration with their managers.
 It is important to note that under the permanent contract, salary increases remain discretionary and are based on your individual performance as well as the company's overall financial position.
-The HR team will talk you through exactly what to expect.

 What are the notice periods under the permanent contract?